UnknownAMD/CTFU/README.md

-# CTFUCK2.0
+# CTFU-2.0
 Updated version of the Clickteam Fusion Army Knife Decompiler

-THIS WAS ORIGINALLY MADE BY @1987kostya!!
-I USED CTFAK 2.0 2.5+ PATCH AS BASE!!!
+THIS WAS ORIGINALLY MADE BY @1987kostya and @lily-snow-9!!

 This new version of ctfak includes: